sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6000 - computed-field-methods/1460 - tfidf.md

 title: "TFIDF"
 hidden: true
 ---
 Classifies the output of source fields against how closely they are related to sample snippets of text that you provide.
-Outputs classifications of the source fields.
-For example, an array of source fields like this:
+Outputs classifications of the source fields as a parallel array.
+For example, for an array of source fields like this:

 ```json
 {